apache/streampipes-website/docs/06_configure-operate-security.md

 ## User accounts

-`User Accounts` are interactive identities for people who sign in to StreamPipes through the UI or use the API as named users.
+`User Accounts` are the interactive identities for people who sign in through the UI or use the API as named users.
+The table is designed as a quick operational view: it shows who the user is, where the identity comes from, when the account was created, and when it was used last.
+In daily administration, that is usually enough to answer the first questions immediately: Is this a local or external user, and is the account still active in practice?

-The user table shows:

-- email address
-- provider type
-- full name
-- creation time
-- last login

 ### Create a user account